 Feet tapping, heart racing, hands fidgeting, and tummy all churning.
 The thought of the first day of school often comes with both excitement and fear.
 Whether it’s from K1 moving on to K2, K3 to Grade 1, or from Primary to Junior School, these grade transitions come with opportunities, expectations, and above all, the unknowns.

 Parents and caregivers, you may have your fair share of mixed feelings.
-Whether it’s a bit of worry paired with a great deal of excitement or depending on how the last school experience was for your child, these feelings may vary in intensity.
+Whether it’s a bit of worry paired with a great deal of excitement or, depending on how your child’s last school experience was, these feelings may vary in intensity.

-At SPH, we always partner with parents to give the most valuable learning experiences for our students.
-So, let’s prepare them for the upcoming school year together through the 6Bs!
+At SPH, we always partner with parents to provide our students with the most valuable learning experiences.
+So, let’s prepare them for the upcoming school year together through the 7Bs!

 1. Buckle Up for a New Routine